pacogomez/pacogomez.github.io/_posts/2015-02-04-using-coreos-on-vcloud-air-ondemand-cli.md

     |     65539 | True      | DNAT   | 107.189.93.162   | 22              | 192.168.109.2   | 22                | tcp        | d2p3v29-ext  |

-The VM is now ready to accept ssh connections.
+The VM is now ready to accept SSH connections.
 Log in to the machine with the private key:

     ssh -i id_rsa_coreos vcauser@107.189.93.162